pikanji/gas-gsheet-select-to-csv/README.md

 4. If no cells are selected, you'll be prompted to select cells
 5. Once the CSV is created, a dialog will appear with a download link
 6. Click the link to download your CSV file
+7. Import the CSV file into Anki using the comma separator

 ## License